eccentricdevotion/TARDIS/bedrock.md

 ## Genetic Manipulator

-Click a button to genetic modify your appearance.
+Click a button to genetic modify your appearance. _Probably won’t work as you're a bedrock player on a Java server..._

 ![Floodgate genetic manipulator](images/floodgate/genetic.jpg)